ericyoc/ai_universe_coding/README.md

 ## Overview

-This notebook is a **complete, semester-ready AI course** built around *The AI Universe* diagram — a concentric-ring taxonomy of artificial intelligence.
+This notebook is a **complete, AI Coding Guide** built around *The AI Universe* — a concentric-ring taxonomy of artificial intelligence.
 Every labeled topic in the graphic has a dedicated markdown explanation, working code demo, and visual output.

-The course is organized into **six progressive modules** that mirror the five rings of the diagram, moving from the broadest concepts (Artificial Intelligence) inward to the most specialized (Generative AI).
+The guide is organized into **six progressive modules** that mirror the five rings of the diagram, moving from the broadest concepts (Artificial Intelligence) inward to the most specialized (Generative AI).

 ```
 Artificial Intelligence